Popular now on KPCC

-Sanden also attended school in Japan and Sweden, and speaks both languages.
-He is a fan of fast music, comics and movies about time travel.
+Sanden has lived in Sweden and Japan and speaks both languages.
+He's a fan of comics, fast music and movies about time travel.

 Stories by Sanden Totten